 Cultural Values and Ethics:

 Values are not like currency.
-Money is worth whatever people agree that it is worth, but the importance of wisdom and truth to an intelligent person cannot be validated or invalidated by the views of anyone else, not even the entire world.
+Money is worth only whatever people agree that it is worth.
+But the importance of wisdom and truth to an intelligent person cannot be validated or invalidated by the views of anyone else, not even the entire world.
 Unfortunately, human nature seems to be obsessed with culture.
 Culture is a system of thought that defines values to be whatever society or tradition says to be good, not by what has actual good consequences to anyone.
 Over 2400 years ago, the Greek historian Herodotus wrote about culture.
 He recognized that different societies have vastly different social practices, and nearly all members of any particular society are convinced that their own practices have merit above all others.
 He illustrated this by comparing the methods of disposing of corpses in two different societies.
 Each person in his story expressed approval for their own culture’s method and disgust for the other.
-Herodotus came to the conclusion that custom (behavior promoted by culture) is king over the judgment of men.
+Herodotus came to the conclusion that custom, behavior promoted by culture, is king over the judgment of men.
 While I agree that is often the case, I also have a serious problem with it because it means that beliefs that are strongly considered to be valid can actually be arbitrary and irrelevant.

-The problem is twofold; societies teach that values are not to be judged by individuals and human nature compels people to accept.
-I’ve long felt disgust for the former.
+The problem is twofold: societies teach that values are not to be judged by individuals and human nature compels people to accept it.
+I have long felt disgust for the former.
 All around the world, people try to give children their values from the moment they are born.
 Children are given automatic beliefs just as they are given automatic countries, families, religions, wealth, status, and identities.
 We are all reared being told what to love and hate and how to act, though we are rarely given logical reasons why we should do so.
 We are told that our identities and desires are not our own to critically evaluate and discover, but are determined by the identity and values of others.
 Culture does not teach that people have individual views of value that comes from what is desirable to them.
 It claims that value is something to be believed automatically, without reason or explanation.
 Societies have corrupted the meaning of good and bad because their standards are only defined through culture.
 What happens when such standards of morality are applied to real life?
 Well, when your system of morality comes from your values, your thoughts and actions work devotedly towards the goal of making the world a better place to you.
-When you surrender your mind to the values of culture, at best you’re working for what might be good to you most of the time.
+When you surrender your mind to the values of culture, at best you are working for what might be good to you most of the time.
 At worst, your thoughts and actions are based in unproductiveness, fantasy, and the destruction of your real values.
 Often, that is exactly what happens.
 When a culture tells people to dance to produce rain, it is focused on unproductiveness.
 When a culture tells people to pray to cure a disease, it is focused on fantasy.
 When a culture tells its citizens to be collectivists that are obligated to act for the benefit of others, it is focused on destroying their real values.
-Since most people—despite the best efforts of propaganda and conditioning—are too egoistical for such a system to work, that sort of society only leads to the oppression of the majority, who must live in the chaos of having their natural values endlessly conflict with their cultural values.
+Since most people—despite the best efforts of propaganda and conditioning—are too egoistical for such a system to work, that sort of society only leads to the oppression of the majority, who must live in the hell of having their individual values endlessly conflict with their cultural values.